wpdk/wpdk/README.md

 * This project builds upon the excellent work being done by the DPDK community to add support for Windows.
 Please follow the DPDK setup instructions [here](https://doc.dpdk.org/guides/windows_gsg/run_apps.html) to enable Large Page support and virtual to physical address translation.
-* Python 3.9 does not AF_UNIX for sockets on Windows which means that the SPDK ./scripts/rpc.py does not work.
+* Python 3.9 does not support AF_UNIX for sockets on Windows which means that the SPDK ./scripts/rpc.py does not work.
 Currently, the best workaround is to use WSL to access the socket file located in /mnt/c/tools/msys64/var/tmp.